-Courtney: Do you have any great quotes that you would like to share?
+Courtney: Do you have any favorite quotes?

 Courtney: What are your passions/hobbies/interests/accomplishments?

-Rebecca: I love to cook and to try new foods and dishes, and go out to eat with friends and visit local breweries.
+Rebecca: I love to cook and try new foods and dishes and to go out to eat with friends and visit local breweries.
 I love hiking, and I've just taken up snowshoeing as well.
 I am an avid reader and am afflicted with a good deal of wanderlust, so I'm crazy about traveling.
 And I'm a published writer working on my first book, a memoir about a recent nine-month spiritual pilgrimage.